Frequently Asked Questions about Access

 Q: What is academic probation?

 A: Undergraduates are placed on academic probation if their GPA falls below the requirements for their college.
 This figure varies from college to college.
+Students on academic probation are given certain requirements to fulfill in a set time period.
+Students are provided some amount of time to get their GPA where it needs to be before any other consequences may occur.

 Q: How do I get off academic probation?